umlet/umlet/Baselet/README.txt

 Why is there more than one project?

 Answer:
+Umlet is available as Swing Standalone application, Eclipse Plugin and GWT Application.
-BaseletElement is the basic project which is needed by both other projects Baselet is the Swing Standalone and Eclipse Plugin project BaseletGWT is the Web-Version which is based on GWT
+Baselet is the Swing Standalone and Eclipse Plugin project BaseletGWT is the GWT based Web-Version
+BaseletElement is the project containing shared files

 -----------------------